Involution game with migration and spatial heterogeneity of social resources: Model

 \subsection{Payoff Calculation}

-At each time step, every agent competes for resources at five locations: its own site and its four nearest neighbors (von Neumann neighborhood with periodic boundaries).
-In each of these five independent competitions, the agent invests its entire effort $e_i$ (where $i$ denotes the agent's strategy) and bears the full cost $e_i$.
-The resource $M(j)$ at site $j$ is divided among all agents whose neighborhoods include $j$ (i.e., the agent at $j$ and its four neighbors) in proportion to their efforts.
-Hence, the share obtained by agent $i$ from site $j$ is $\frac{e_i}{\sum_{k \in \mathcal{N}(j)} e_k} M(j)$, where $\mathcal{N}(j)$ denotes the set consisting of site $j$ and its four neighbors.
-The denominator $\sum_{k \in \mathcal{N}(j)} e_k$ sums the efforts of all agents competing at site $j$; because each agent contributes its full effort, this sum reflects the total competitive pressure at that location.
-After all five competitions, agent $i$'s payoff is the average net gain:
+Each agent participates in resource allocation at its own location and at its four neighboring locations (von Neumann neighborhood with periodic boundaries).
+The agent engages in five independent competitions (one at each of these five cells).
+In each competition, the agent invests its full effort \(e_i\) (where \(i\) denotes the agent's strategy) and incurs the full cost \(e_i\).
+The resource at a cell is shared among the agents competing at that cell in proportion to their efforts.
+After all five competitions, the agent's payoff is the average net gain over these five competitions:

-where $\mathcal{N}(i)$ is defined analogously.
-The factor $1/5$ normalizes the total net gain from five competitions to a per-competition average.
-Note that although the agent incurs a cost $e_i$ in each competition, the total cost over five competitions is $5e_i$, so the average cost subtracted in Eq.~\eqref{eq:payoff_detailed} is $e_i$, correctly representing the per-competition cost.